-That’s pretty staggering.
+So what’s left?
+A measly 15% of all traffic Goes to the Google Paid Ads (PPC) or trying a different search.
+Or giving up with no click at all.That’s pretty staggering.
 If you think you are getting the most bang for your buck with your Google Adwords campaign, I challenge you to reframe your thinking.
-You are paying for high-cost ads that may provide instant gratification, but in the end provides zero long-term investment, minimal CTR (click through rate) per dollar spent, and does little to heighten brand credibility.
+You are paying for high-cost ads that may provide instant gratification, but in the end provides zero long-term investment, minimal CTR (click-through rate) per dollar spent, and does little to heighten brand credibility.

-Overall when you look at the big picture if you want to market your business then spend your money on organic SEO first before you purchase paid ads.
-Once you are well positioned in the organic search result, you can broaden your reach with other marketing, but paid ads should be the last thing you spend your marketing money on.
+Top Organic Search Rankings always equate to higher volume and higher-quality traffic to your website.Overall when you look at the big picture if you want to market your business then spend your money on organic SEO first before you purchase paid ads.
+Once you are well-positioned in the organic search result, you can broaden your reach with other marketing, but paid ads should be the last thing you spend your marketing money on.